 A do-it-yourself virtual lobotomy

-If your certainty-of-belief ever exhausts you, try out the correlations process as a type of do-it-yourself virtual lobotomy.
+If your certainty-of-belief ever exhausts you, try out the Correlations process (p.565) as a type of do-it-yourself virtual lobotomy.
 It may help detoxify your mind from the weight of its preconceptions as it did for me.
 Slightly less effective but much more accessible would be delving into the depths of the Tao Te Ching.
-Also useful are ‘yogic’ practices like meditation and hatha yoga.
+Also useful are yogic practices like meditation and hatha yoga.
 Heck, any spiritual practice would help.

 (1) That may not be altogether true.
 The power of an addiction is symptomatic of the degree of disconnection we feel.
 The more secure our sense of social connection, the less sway any addiction has upon us.
-Improvements in our sense of connection should take some of the steam out of the ‘set it up in order to lay it aside’ process.
+Improvements in our sense of connection should take some of the steam out of the set it up in order to lay it aside process that chapter 36 describes.

 Thought, and the word bricks we use to formulate it, has left us with a unique sense of disconnection compared to other animals.
 That is the price we must pay for the powerful advantages that thought and imagination afford us.
 Isn’t it ironic that we use thought to reconnect, i.e., any belief that promises reconnection with God, the One, or whatever we name ‘it’.
 That feels like building a fortress of belief on the shifting sands of mysterious sameness – #56.
 As chapter 25 describes ‘it’, There is a thing confusedly formed, Born before heaven and earth.
 Silent and void.